 A field dealing primarily with Medical or Engineering subjects

-The most versatile of them all, Arts as a stream offers various opportunities like Psychology, History, Political Science, Geography, Languages, Journalism and many more.
+The most versatile of them all, Arts as a stream offers various opportunities in the fields of Psychology, History, Political Science, Geography, Languages, Journalism and many more.

-Before we start with the streams, let us briefly discuss an important aspect of this process that we tend to overlook.
-The decision-making process is much more than looking at what the market loves at the moment and jumping on the bandwagon.
+Before we start discussing the streams, let us briefly discuss an important aspect of this process that we tend to overlook.
+The decision-making process is much more than looking at what the market loves at the moment, jumping on the bandwagon.

-We’ll look at two of the most common troubles students face during their decision-making process:
+Let us have a look at the two most common troubles students face during their decision-making process:

 #Number 1.
 Failing to judge one’s own aptitude and interest

 #Number 2.
-Getting confused by the options and not taking time to research them thoroughly
+Getting confused by the options and not spending enough time on research

-Once you have both these factors listed and merged, your way ahead will seem much clearer.
+Once you have both these factors listed and merged, your way ahead will seem a lot more clear.

 Commerce is the way to go if numbers, economics, business models and data analysis stimulates your interest.
 This stream is offered by all the boards of the country, namely CBSE, ICSE, IB and state boards.